 Be aware of when a variable is local versus global.

-Do not use mutable objects as default values for arguments in a function definition unless absolutely needed and the effect is understood.
+Avoid mutable objects as default values for arguments in a function definition unless absolutely needed and the effect is understood.

 Be aware that when using the += operator on mutable objects the operation is done in place with a new object id being created.